axiom-crypto/axiom-docs/docs/protocol/protocol-design/axiom-query-protocol/axiom-query-format.md

 # Axiom Query Format

-Axiom V2 queries allow users to compute over historic data on Ethereum.
+Axiom V2 queries allow users to compute over historic data on Ethereum and Ethereum-equivalent chains.
 These queries consist of the following three pieces:

 - **Data query:** ZK authenticated access to historic block headers, accounts, storage slots, transactions, receipts, and Solidity mapping values from the history of Ethereum.
 - **Compute query:** ZK-proven computation over the data authenticated in the data query.